 - Finally, I wanted digital options for students who are not present in class.

-Overall, they address language standards, and I can connect the ideas to student writing, especially if my middle school bel ringers include writing.
+Overall, grammar bell ringers for middle school address language standards, and I can connect the ideas to student writing, especially if my middle school bell ringers include writing.

 Coloring bell ringers.

 Sometimes, a middle school class needs to calm down as they enter the room.
 Middle school bell ringers can include options that you don’t grade.
 I’ve had classes that I’ve given coloring sheets, and students begin doodling and working on them in a low-stress manner.